AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `console-menu`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):